-Amortization of acquired intangible assets totaled \$615,000 for the three months ended March 31, 2019.
+Amortization of acquired intangible assets totaled \$615,000 for the three months ended September 30, 2019.
 This amount was attributable to the DEXYCU product intangible asset that resulted from the Icon Acquisition (see Note 3).
+Prior to our product launches, the amortization was classified in Research and development.